 If you’ve been taking photos of your child’s class this year, or if the school regularly updates its social media accounts with pictures of events and activities, you can give a priceless gift: a scrapbook.
 Before you dismiss the idea as too labor-intensive, remember that scrapbooks don’t have to be elaborate hands-on affairs.
 Digital tools make it easy to compile the photos you’ve taken throughout the year into a mini-book that can be delivered right to your teacher’s doorstep.

 If you don’t have many decent pictures, try emailing other parents from your child’s class and request digital photos they may have taken throughout the year.
 Pictures of school trips, science fairs, and class activities are perfect.
-Then, use a site like Chatbooks to upload the pictures and create a book.
-For $6 you can get a 60-photo mini-book with every little memory preserved for your favorite teacher.
+Then, use a site like Snapfish to upload the pictures and create a book.

 3. School Supplies